 - Falls.
 Falling onto an outstretched hand is one of the most common causes of a broken wrist or broken hand.

 - Sports injuries.
 Many wrist or hand fractures occur during contact sports or sports in which you might fall onto an outstretched hand — such as in-line skating or snowboarding.
-Finger fractures are common with baseball, basketball and football.

 - Motor vehicle crashes.
-High-velocity injuries that can occur during motor vehicle crashes may cause wrist or hand bones to fracture into many pieces, requiring surgical repair.
+High-velocity injuries that can occur during motor vehicle crashes may cause wrist or hand bones to fracture into many pieces, often requiring surgical repair.

 Participating in certain sports activities or having certain health conditions may increase your chances of experiencing a broken wrist or broken hand.